konfiger/konfiger-python/README.md

 | void update_at(index, value)           | Update the value at the specified index with the new string value, throws an error if the index is OutOfRange
 | def contains(self, key)           | Check if the konfiger contains a key
 | def enable_cache(self, enable_cache_)           | Enable or disable caching, caching speeds up data search but can take up space in memory (very small though).
 Using `get_string` method to fetch vallue **99999999999** times with cache disabled takes over 1hr and with cache enabled takes 20min.
-| def `__str__`(self)           | All the kofiger datas are parsed into valid string with regards to the delimeter and seprator, the result of this method is what get written to file in the `save` method.
+| def `__str__`(self)           | All the kofiger datas are parsed into valid string with regards to the delimiter and seprator, the result of this method is what get written to file in the `save` method.
 The result is cached and calling the method while the no entry is added, deleted or updated just return the last result instead of parsing the entries again.
 | def resolve(self, obj)           | Attach an object to konfiger, on attachment the values of the entries in the object will be set to the coresponding value in konfiger.
 The object can have the `match_get_key` function which is called with a key in konfiger to get the value to map to the entry and the function `match_put_key` to check which value to fetch from the object to put into konfiger.
 | def dissolve(self, obj) | Each string fields in the object will be put into konfiger.
 The object can have the `match_get_key` function which is called with a key in konfiger to get the value to map to the entry.
 This does not attach the object.
 | def attach(self, obj) | Attach an object to konfiger without dissolving it field into konfiger or setting it fields to a matching konfiger entry.
 Use this if the values in an object is to be left intact but updated if a matching entry in konfiger changes.